Skip to main content

 Speed Estimate

-A green checkmark symbol indicates that the internet upload speed is sufficient for the current stream size, frame rate, quality, and number of streaming destinations.
+A symbol indicates that the internet upload speed is sufficient for the current stream size, frame rate, quality, and number of streaming destinations.

 Schedule The Broadcast